Acanthodoris pilosa

-Acanthodoris pilosa, the hairy spiny doris, is a species of sea slug, a dorid nudibranch, a shell-less marine gastropod mollusc in the family Onchidorididae.
+Acanthodoris pilosa, the hairy spiny doris, is a species of sea slug, a dorid nudibranch, a shell-less marine gastropod mollusc in the family Acanthodorididae.

 It is found in shallow water in the northeastern Atlantic Ocean, its range extending from Norway to France, and also both on the eastern coast of Canada and the United States, and the Pacific coast from the Aleutian Islands to Morro Bay, California.

 Description

 Acanthadoris pilosa grows to a length of about 3 cm, or occasionally as much as 7 cm.
 It gives the impression of being fluffy because the body is covered with long, fleshy pointed papillae.
 At the head end are two rhinophores, much larger than the papillae, which house the sensory organs; these typically are bent towards the rear of the animal.
 At the posterior end there is a distinctive ring of up to nine gills.
 This sea slug has a uniform colour which may be anything from whitish to pale purplish-brown to darker brown or charcoal grey.
 Juveniles are often speckled.